Plagiarism: It Happend To Me And I Had No Clue I Did It!

 It also didn’t help that: though I’m a huge Beatles fan, I somehow, for reasons unknown to me, have never ventured into discovering Paul McCartney’s music with Wings or as a solo artist.
 I have none of his solo albums, which doesn’t mean that I don’t like his music.
 I love his music and everything he stands for: I just never got about getting any of Paul McCartney’s music in my collection outside of his Beatles period.

-So imagine how I felt when I heard “Another Day” in the documentary last night, and learned upon checking my old Protools recording, that “my song” was exactly the same melody and harmony like the verse of “Another Day”?
+So imagine how I felt when I heard “Another Day” in the documentary last night, and learned upon checking my old Protools recording, that “my song” was exactly the same melody and harmony as the verse of “Another Day”?

 Imagine a day in the future where I might have released this song, not being aware it already existed (because in the many years since “writing the song”, I had never heard the original version nor had I been able to find prove convincing me it had already been written)!